 Ever heard of a walipini greenhouse?
 It’s a very simple design for a greenhouse.
 Its underground with translucent roofing that allows sunshine in.
 This creates an underground greenhouse that utilizes the earth’s natural temperature to keep plants cooler in the summer and warmer in the winter.

 The support walls of a walipini are typically built from stone, mud brick, or any other material that is strong and sturdy and can also retain heat in the winter and coolness in the summer.
 One way to create a greenhouse like this is to dig a hole into the side of a hill.
 This gives you a “ground level” entry into your underground greenhouse.
 Much like a walk out basement in a house.

-Taking it a step further, some walpini creators dig a trench on the south side of the greenhouse which allows cool air to drop in and be warmed by the deeper and hotter earth.
+Taking it a step further, some walpini greenhouse creators dig a trench on the south side of the greenhouse which allows cool air to drop in and be warmed by the deeper and hotter earth.

 The idea that you can heat and cool areas based on the physical design of the space is quite mind boggling, honestly.
 Catherine Bleish did a tour of Raven Rocks Eco Village in Ohio, and they are building a huge earthen retreat center building that is able to maintain decent temperatures year round because of this type of architectural design.
 Check out the video tour here: